 - (1) Progress payments up to ninety-five percent of the contract amount do not require state auditor approval and may be made by the local public body if the local public body ensures that progress payments made do not exceed the percentage of work completed by the IPA.
-If requested by the state auditor, the local public body shall provide the OSA a copy of the approved progress billing(s). - (2) Final payments from ninety-five percent to one hundred percent may be made by the local public body only after the state auditor has stated in a letter to the local public body that the [agreed upon procedures] AUP report has been released by the state auditor and the [engagement and] management representation letter [have] has been received by the state auditor.
+If requested by the state auditor, the local public body shall provide the OSA a copy of the approved progress billing(s). - (2) Final payments from ninety-five percent to one hundred percent may be made by the local public body [only after the state auditor has stated in a letter to the local public body that the AUP report has been released by the state auditor and the management representation letter has been received by the state auditor.] pursuant to either of the following: - stated in the letter accompanying the release of the report to the agency, or in the case of ongoing law enforcement investigations, stated in a letter prior to the release of the report to the agency.
+In this situation a letter releasing the report to the agency will be issued when it is appropriate to release the report.

-G. Report due dates, notification letters and confidentiality:
+[G] H. Report due dates, notification letters and confidentiality: